awsdocs/amazon-workmail-administration-guide/doc_source/autodiscover.md

   + https://autodiscover\.company\.tld/autodiscover/autodiscover\.xml
 + Phase 3: The client performs a DNS lookup to autodiscover\.company\.tld and sends an unauthenticated GET request to the derived endpoint from the user’s email address\.
 If the server returns a 302 redirect, the client resends the AutoDiscover request against the returned HTTPS endpoint\.

 If all of these phases fail, the client can’t be configured automatically, and you must set up the client manually\.
-For information about manually configuring mobile devices, see [Manually Connect Your Device](https://docs.aws.amazon.com/workmail/latest/userguide/manually_connect_device.html)\.
+For information about manually configuring mobile devices, see [Manually connect your device](https://docs.aws.amazon.com/workmail/latest/userguide/manually_connect_device.html)\.

 When you set up your domain in Amazon WorkMail, you are prompted to add the AutoDiscover DNS record\.
 This enables the client to perform phase 3 of the AutoDiscover process\.
 However, these steps don't work for all mobile devices, such as the stock Android email app, and you may need to set up AutoDiscover phase 2 manually\.